Chart Color Schemes

 Newcomb - Moolap is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Newcomb-Moolap, evaluated in the latest Census, 86.6% of dwellings were houses with the remaining 13.4% being semi-detached homes, apartments, and other types.
+In Newcomb-Moolap, as per the latest Census evaluation, 86.6% of dwellings were houses, with the remaining 13.4% being semi-detached, apartments, or other types.
 This compares to Non-Metro Vic.'s figures of 84.6% houses and 15.4% other dwellings.
 Home ownership in Newcomb-Moolap stood at 34.9%, with mortgaged dwellings at 30.4% and rented ones at 34.7%.
-The median monthly mortgage repayment was $1,367, below Non-Metro Vic.'s average of $1,712.
-Median weekly rent in the area was $300, compared to Non-Metro Vic.'s $335.
-Nationally, Newcomb-Moolap's median monthly mortgage repayment was lower at $1,863 and median weekly rent was substantially below the national figure of $375.
+The median monthly mortgage repayment was $1,367, below Non-Metro Vic.'s average of $1,863, and the median weekly rent was $300, compared to Non-Metro Vic.'s $375.
+Nationally, Newcomb-Moolap's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing